Staff

 Director

-Jodi Lewis and her husband Jamie are the proud parents of grown children through adoption.
+Jodi Lewis and her husband Jamie are the proud parents of three grown children through international adoption.
 Their adoption journey and realization for the potential of the local church ignited a passion that resulted in her giving up her career as a registered nurse in 2004.
 Lewis founded and developed a multi-faceted Wesleyan church ministry in Michigan which focuses on awareness, care and support of orphans and vulnerable children.
 She was hired to lead the revisioned Hephzibah62:4 in March of 2019.

 Anika Ojeda